lsgs/redcap-project-autocomplete/README.md

 ********************************************************************************
 ## Summary

-Daily cron task to mark projects as "Completed" aftr a specified number of days since the date of their last logged event.
+Daily cron task to mark projects as "Completed" after a specified number of days since the date of their last logged event.

 ********************************************************************************
 ## Configuration